jak-inventions/CommuClicker/README.md

 # ComClicker
 ComClicker is a communal clicker game.
-This essentially means that when one person taps/clicks on the clicker, it adds one to the score that everyone is contributing to.
+Imagine if everyone in the world playing cookie clicker had their score added to a word score.
+That's essentially what ComClicker is.
+When you click the score goes up for everyone, not just you.